2025 Women's Cricket World Cup

-The 2025 ICC Women's Cricket World Cup was the 13th edition of Women's Cricket World Cup.
+The 2025 ICC Women's Cricket World Cup was the 13th edition of the Women's Cricket World Cup.
 India hosted the World Cup for the fourth time, after the 1978, 1997 and 2013 editions, with the tournament held from 30 September to 2 November 2025.
 This was the last time the tournament had eight teams.
 India became champions after defeating South Africa in the final, securing their maiden World Cup title.
-Australia where the defending champions, but were knocked out in the Semi-final by eventual champions India.
+Australia were the defending champions, but were knocked out in the semi-final by eventual champions India.

 Background

 Neutral venue arrangements

 On 19 December 2024, following an agreement between the BCCI and PCB, the ICC confirmed that matches between India and Pakistan at ICC events in 2024–2027 will be played at neutral venues.
 Similarly, in accordance with this agreement all of Pakistan's matches along with a few other matches were shifted to Sri Lanka.

 Marketing

 Before the commencement of the tournament, the ICC hosted a Trophy Tour, during which the trophy was taken to various locations across the four Indian host cities and in later to Colombo.
 The tour began on 11 August in Mumbai.
 ICC Chairman Jay Shah, along with former cricketers Mithali Raj and Yuvraj Singh, and Indian cricketers Harmanpreet Kaur, Smriti Mandhana, and Jemimah Rodrigues, launched the Trophy Tour at a 50-day countdown event held in Mumbai.